 What is debt settlement?

-The idea is that at a point of severe default, a creditor or collector may be willing to accept at least a partial payment to recoup some of their losses even if they can’t get the full amount.
+The idea is that at a point of severe default, a creditor or collector may be willing to accept at least a partial payment to recoup some of their losses – even if they can’t get back everything.

-Finding legitimate debt settlement
+Find a legitimate debt settlement company

 The first choice to make is whether you want to attempt settlement on your own or if you want to work with a company.
 There are distinct advantages to professional help, although you have to be extremely careful when you choose who to work with.

-Even so a good, above-the-board debt settlement company can provide the help you need:
+A reputable debt settlement company can provide the help you need:

 - They have established relationships with creditors.